Ada-Developers-Academy/core-unit-1/intro-to-functions/functions-overview.md

 Almost every function has a name.

-This name is how we will use, define, and talk about the method.
+This name is how we will use, define, and talk about the function.

 **Look at this example:** A function that holds the logic for converting degrees from celsius to fahrenheit could have any of these names: